jason-woolf/DesmosPlayer/README.md

 decrementing it by the given `interval` until it reaches `endVal`.
 Speed can be controlled by changing the `interval` and by giving a `frameTime` value.
 This is similar to playing a slider, but allows explicit control over the speed and the step size, and allows running in reverse.
-The instruction blocks until the `endVal` is reached, unlike startSlider which moves on to the next instruction after the slider starts.
+This instruction does not finish until the `endVal` is reached, unlike startSlider which moves on to the next instruction as soon as the slider starts.
 If the expression has a slider that is playing, it will be stopped first.

 --------------------------------------------------------------------------